UTSA-ICS/sid-server/doc/source/configuration.rst

 returned in a collection, which is useful to prevent overly long response times for list queries that have not specified a sufficiently narrow filter.
-This limit can be set globally by setting ``list_limit`` in the default section of ``keystone.conf``, with no limit set by default.
+This limit can be set globally by setting ``list_limit`` in the default section of ``sidserver.conf``, with no limit set by default.
 Individual driver sections may override this global value with a specific limit, for example:

 .. code-block:: ini